helios-network/hyperion/docs/ARCHITECTURE.md

 ## Oracle Process

-Retrieves Ethereum events from the Ethereum blockchain and brodcasts event claims to Injective where they're used to issue tokens or process batches.
+Retrieves Ethereum events from the Ethereum blockchain and brodcasts event claims to Helios where they're used to issue tokens or process batches.

 ### Key Configuration Parameters